In this test we deliberately installed the aerials cradle incorrectly, that is to

 As the obstruction is moved further along the aerial (away from the dipole) the effect of any obstruction reduces.

-Notwithstanding the above results, I still wouldn`t place an obstruction (e.g. an FM or DAB dipole) through my aerial if I had a choice in the matter, for aesthetic reasons apart from anything else !
+Notwithstanding the above results, I still wouldn`t place an obstruction (e.g. an FM dipole) actually through the elements of an aerial if I had any choice in the matter, for aesthetic reasons apart from anything else !

 Panoply of permutations.